Bowler Filer to make debut in Women's Ashes Test

 Filer was a surprise call-up when the squad was initially announced, with head coach Jon Lewis highlighting her extra pace made her a "genuine wicket-taking threat" and gave the attack "a point of difference that could impact a Test match at any point in the game".

-She took 11 wickets in six Rachel Heyhoe-Flint Trophy matches last season, alongside one wicket in the Charlotte Edwards Cup.
+She took 11 wickets in six Rachel Heyhoe Flint Trophy matches last season, alongside one wicket in the Charlotte Edwards Cup.

 Wyatt makes her red-ball debut having scored over 4,000 international runs across formats, adding depth to England's batting.